Clean crude? Oil firms use offsets to claim green barrels

 TREES IN SPAIN

-Occidental and the cargo’s buyer, India’s Reliance Industries, did not comment on whether Reliance paid a premium for the shipment.
+Occidental and the cargo’s buyer, India's Reliance Industries (RELI.NS), did not comment on whether Reliance paid a premium for the shipment.

 But other oil-and-gas companies are eager to create a market where climate credentials allow them to command higher prices.
 That could allow them to recoup the full cost - or more - of credits or other measures that allow for the low-carbon labeling.

-Lundin Energy, an independent driller with operations in Norway, is one of the companies that sees a market opportunity in crude with a low-carbon designation.
+Lundin Energy (LUNE.ST), an independent driller with operations in Norway, is one of the companies that sees a market opportunity in crude with a low-carbon designation.

 The company plans to spend $35 million to plant 8 million trees in northern Spain and Ghana - something it says will allow it to generate its own credits to offset greenhouse gas emissions from its fossil fuels.